 Despite recent trans visibility, trans and GNC communities face staggering rates of discrimination, homelessness, underemployment, and unemployment.
 We believe that equality for trans and GNC people starts with economic and social justice.

-Launched in 2007 as TEEI (Transgender Economic Empowerment Initiative), the Trans Employment Program is the first city funded program to help transgender and GNC people get back to work and address the economic barriers facing the community.
-Since the program started, it has connected community members with thousands of jobs in diverse, equal, and rewarding workplaces.
-We changed our name in 2016 to better reflect what we do and what we offer.
+Launched in 2007 as TEEI (Transgender Economic Empowerment Initiative), the Trans Employment Program is the first city-funded program to help transgender and GNC people get back to work and address the economic barriers facing the community.
+Since the program started, it has connected community members with thousands of jobs in diverse, equal, and rewarding workplaces./span>

-The program provides a wide range of services including: job referrals and career coaching, navigating being out at work or transitioning on the job, resume review and managing references, hiring and community event, mentoring, and legal services.
+The program provides a wide range of services including: job referrals and career coaching; navigating being out at work or transitioning on the job; resume review and managing references; hiring and community events; and legal services.

 Alic – Pediatric Oncology Nurse

 Check out all of our services here or book an appointment today!